telekom/geo-test-ios/README.md

 You will also receive a push message whenever iOS detects a 'Visit'.

 All of these events are logged, the log can be shared using the usual iOS sharing tools.

+Please use the App for your own testing, and feel free to contribute!

 ### Accessibility